 Le Havre – Introduction

-Apart from container ships, there are many oil and gas tankers, cruise ships and multiple daily ferries to the UK.
+Apart from the container ships, there are many oil and gas tankers, cruise ships and multiple daily ferries to the UK.

 Le Havre is now a city with some 175,000 inhabitants, an international airport, harbour, motorway and railway station connecting it mainly to Paris and Marseilles.